obsidianmd/obsidian-help/en/Licenses & add-on services/Obsidian Sync.md

 ### Setting up remote vaults

+Warning: We do not recommend using third party sync services to sync the same vault with Obsidian Sync. [[#Third party sync|More about this later]].

 To start syncing, first you need to create a remote vault that stores your encrypted data.

 To do that, go to Setting -> Sync -> Pick remote vault -> Choose -> Create new vault.